Skip to main content

 When the virtual appliance is started, the IPv4 address that was assigned by DHCP is listed for the eth0 network interface, as shown in the example below.

 The eth0 management port uses a DHCP IP address by default.
 At the end of the boot process, you can choose to set a static IP address for the eth0 management port by entering 1 when prompted.
 The prompt is available for 150 seconds, until the login prompt is displayed.
-To proceed to the login prompt without delay, enter x at the prompt.
+To exit the prompt menu and use the current settings, enter x at the prompt.

 Important